RogerAntonio/domain_checker/README.md

 2.  **Method 2**
     Download the latest version here.
     Unzip the file you downloaded.
-    Drop the "domain-checker" folder into your website's module folder
+    Drop the "domain_checker" folder into your website's module folder

 ## Usage